emporerofSerbia/WHSTechNotes/journal.md

+# December 2, 2024

+One way AI has been advancing is in study material.
+Theres this website, I forgot the name, but it takes a picture of your school notes and generates a talk between two people about these notes, covering every niche subject possible.
+This is CRAZY for memoriuzing notes because you can play it WHEREVER and whenever!!!!!
+I love it, so much easier and better than rereading or blurting out notes.

 # November 18, 2024
 We might be celebrating Thanksgiving next week, but only maybe.
 I personally bomb an orphanage every Thanksgiving so that the children can be thankful before I take EVERYTHING away.
 But in popular culture, Thanksgiving is coming.